dat-ecosystem-archive/docs/docs/getting-started-faq.md

 ## Dat vs ?

-Dat has a lot of overlap with other distributed web tools, data management tools, and distributed version control.
-Below are some of the most common questions.
+There are a lot of distributed web tools, data management tools, and distributed version control tools in development today.
+Below are answers to some common questions about Dat is the same or different from them.

 ### How is Dat different than IPFS?